Insper/insperbot/README.md

 ### Requeriments

-- Ubuntu 18.04 + ROS Melodic  + Opencv3 or
+- Ubuntu 20.04
-- Ubuntu 20.04 + ROS Noetic + Opencv4
+- ROS Noetic
+- Opencv4

 [How configure your sistem with this requeriments](https://github.com/Insper/404/blob/master/README.md)